 Unfortunately, Bondster doesn’t provide a secondary market.
 On many long-term loans, it’s possible to exit early, but the conditions may be draconian.
 Indeed, the investor may only exit at a yearly interval, and there’s a 1% associated fee !

-Overall I think that this is aspect the main drawback of this platform; however, as I often emphasize, it’s not a good idea to invest money you may need !
+This aspect is a large negative for this platform; however, as I often emphasize, it’s not a good idea to invest money you may need !

-While they usually don’t make for a very interesting read, many details are provided about the lender.
+While they usually don’t make for a very interesting read, many details are provided about the borrower.